VETURISRIRAM/WEB-SCRAPING-BEST-SUMMER-VISITS/README.md

 6) Edit the path on line no. 8 of the file.
 7) Run it.

 ### Upon running the file, you would have a 'best_locations.csv' file exported to your working directory.
+You can also view the project notebook 'Best-Locations.ipynb' where the steps of the executions involved are explained in detail.
 Have a look at it and decide which place suits you the most to chill around in the coming days of Summer!!!